dimosatteia/dimosatteia/README.md

 # Hi there 👋 Welcome to my cybersecurity hub

-I'm Dimosthenis Atteia, CISO at **Μύλοι Κεπενού Α.Β.Ε.Ε.** (a NIS2 Significant Entity in Greece's food manufacturing sector) and co-founder of **Cymph OÜ**, a European cybersecurity platform.
+I'm Dimosthenis Atteia, CISO at **Μύλοι Κεπενού Α.Β.Ε.Ε.** (a NIS2 Significant Entity in Greece's food manufacturing sector).
 I specialize in aligning security frameworks with business operations in hybrid IT/OT environments.

 In this GitHub, you'll find GRC documentation, compliance frameworks, Microsoft 365 Security content, and insights from bridging ISO 27001, NIS2, and OT security in critical infrastructure.